junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 > Both Dean/Cas more aching/pining, they turn to focus on bring Metatron/Crowley down
 >
-> Mean time, Crowley is torturing Kevin terribly mercilessly and recaptures the rest of the prophets.
+> Mean time, Crowley recaptures the rest of the prophets.
 Without Metatron's help, Kevin isn't saved.
 >
 > Crowley kills Kevin and all the next-in-line hostage prophets he can find because none of them cooperate.
 He sends out demons to look for the other half demon tablet, and is very close to get it (demons already find it, just need to dig it out to give him), which makes him about to be in possession of both angel tablet and demon tablet, which makes Metatron start to concern.
 >